mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 5/JTAS_-_Volume_5_10-05-24 .md

 ```
 A handheld device using simple magnetism, magnetic resonance
 scanning and an ultrasound emitter, the weapon scanner can detect
-most known personal weaponry at a distance of a dozen metres or
+most known personal weaponry at a distance of a dozen meters or
 so.
 Its primary use is to ensure guests do not smuggle weapons into
 a secured area and that ‘unarmed’ diplomats really are so.
 It can also
 detect large amounts of explosives and propellants at a distance of 50
-metres or more, giving an indication of where artillery ammunition may
+meters or more, giving an indication of where artillery ammunition may
 be stored or whether a bomb has been planted.
 ```